MLOps-Group-2/Breast_Cancer_Segmentation/README.md

 ### Modeling

 The framework used to train the model is [MONAI](https://monai.io/), a PyTorch based framework for medical image analysis, that adds a level of abstraction to PyTorch.
-Instead of defining each layer of our own models, we can instead use entire networks (that are based on scientific paper from the medical research community) and only need to specifiy hyperparameters such as channel sizes, dimensions and loss functions.
-One such architecure family is [UNet](https://www.nature.com/articles/s41592-018-0261-2).
-We inten to use a UNET architecture as it is popular for image segmentation.
-We plan to use a [BasicUNet](https://docs.monai.io/en/stable/networks.html#basicunet) implementation first (based on CNN modules), and later potentially compare the performance to vision transformer based UNET like [UNetr](https://docs.monai.io/en/stable/networks.html#unetr) (this however is intended for 3D image data, so yet to be calrified).
+Instead of defining each layer of our own models, we can instead use entire networks (that are based on scientific papers from the medical research community) and only need to specifiy hyperparameters such as channel sizes, dimensions and loss functions.
+One such architecture family is [UNet](https://www.nature.com/articles/s41592-018-0261-2).
+We intend to use a UNET architecture as it is popular for image segmentation.
+We plan to use a [BasicUNet](https://docs.monai.io/en/stable/networks.html#basicunet) implementation first (based on CNN modules), and later potentially compare the performance to vision transformer based UNET like [UNetr](https://docs.monai.io/en/stable/networks.html#unetr) (this however is intended for 3D image data, so yet to be clarified).

 ### Containerization